-The Central and Eastern Europe Fund, Inc. is non-diversified and can take larger positions in fewer issuers, and also concentrate its investments in the energy sector, increasing its potential risk.
-Investing in foreign securities presents certain risks, such as currency fluctuations, political and economic changes, and market risks.
-Any fund that focuses in a particular segment of the market or in a particular geographical region will generally be more volatile than a fund that invests more broadly.
+The New Germany Fund, Inc. is diversified, but primarily focuses its investments in Germany, thereby increasing its vulnerability to developments in that country.
+Investing in foreign securities presents certain risks, such as currency fluctuations, political and economic changes and market risks.
+Any fund that concentrates in a particular segment of the market or in a particular geographical region will generally be more volatile than a fund that invests more broadly.

-ITEM CODE OF ETHICS 2.
+ITEM 2.
+CODE OF ETHICS